-Available: 2019-20 but TBC 2020-21 Restriction: 5 students per class only
+Available: 2020-21 and 2021-22 Restriction: 5 students per class only

 This course considers the cultural development of Europe from the demise of the Western Roman Empire to the Viking Age.
 It offers an overview of material culture change over a wide geographical region during some 500 years, although the emphasis is on western and northern Europe, including Britain.